RedisLabs/redislabs-docs/content/modules/redisbloom/release-notes/redisbloom-2.4-release-notes.md

   Use `TDIGEST.TRIMMED_MEAN key lowFraction highFraction` to retrieve an estimation of the mean value between the specified fractions.

   This is especially useful for calculating the average value ignoring outliers.
-For example - calculating the average value between the 20th percentile and the 80th percentile.
+For example, calculating the average value between the 20th percentile and the 80th percentile.

 * **Merging sketches**